DAMAGED NAIL TREATMENT¹

-Nuvail™ (poly-ureaurethane, 16%) NAIL SOLUTION is indicated for managing signs and symptoms of nail dystrophy (i.e. nail splitting and nail fragility, for intact or damaged nails.
-Nuvail coats and adheres to the nail surface, preventing abrasion and friction on the nail surface while also providing protection against the effects of moisture.
-Nuvail is available by prescription only.
+Nuvail™ (poly-ureaurethane, 16%) NAIL SOLUTION is indicated for managing signs and symptoms of nail dystrophy, i.e., nail splitting and nail fragility, for intact or damaged nails.
+Nuvail coats and adheres to the nail surface preventing direct abrasion and friction on the nail surface while also providing protection against the effects of moisture.